saraswathidatar/Rust2019_SnakeAndLadderGame/README.md

 Installation-
 Install Rust using this link https://www.rust-lang.org/tools/install.

 Git clone https://github.com/saraswathidatar/Rust2019_SnakeAndLadderGame.

 Using a command line tool, navigate to project directory.

 Execute cargo build and cargo run to install the dependencies/build the program and run it.

+Unit tests can be run with cargo test.

 How to Play: